 A certificate of deposit (more commonly referred to as a CD, or a certificate at credit unions) is a way to invest a specified amount of money for a specified period of time at a specified interest rate.
 CDs offer a hassle-free way to set and forget your funds and watch them grow.

 - Minimum balance: Unless you opt for a jumbo CD—$100,000 or more—you won’t need a pile of money.
 Most institutions require a minimum deposit of $1,000 to $2,000.
 (A $500 minimum balance will get you started at SELCO.)

 - Interest rates: The longer the term, the higher the interest earned.
-In the recent NCUA rates report, the average return on a two-year CD with a $10,000 minimum balance is 1.92% for credit unions and 1.40% for banks.
-For a five-year CD with the same requirement, the rates are 2.33% and 1.58%, respectively.
-Of the four savings options in this article, CDs consistently offer the highest returns.
-The national average interest rate is coming in under 2% for most CD terms.
+In the recent NCUA rates report, the average return on a one-year CD with a $10,000 minimum balance is 3.01% for credit unions and 2.15% for banks.
+Of the four savings options in this article, CDs consistently offer the highest returns The national average interest rate is coming in under 2% for most CD terms.
 Similar to special promotions for traditional savings accounts, many institutions are currently offering much higher dividends, including SELCO.

 - Withdrawal rules: If you need to withdraw money before the maturity date, the penalty is typically several months’ worth of accrued interest.
 So, depending on when the withdrawal is made, your investment will still likely get a boost.

 A money market account (MMA) is a mix of savings and checking that builds on your investment while allowing you access to your money.

 - Minimum balance: MMAs typically require a minimum deposit of between $500 and $2,500 ($1,000 at SELCO).
 Again, check the fine print to see if there are penalties or fees if you dip below that balance.
 (There is no penalty at SELCO if your balance falls below $1,000.)